What’s new in 2025?

 Employees who are injured at work or develop a work-related illness may also be able to access disability insurance under the State Disability Insurance program.
 Employees are usually prohibited from receiving both workers’ compensation and disability insurance benefits at the same time.

 In the event of a dispute, the Division of Worker’s Compensation’s (DWC) Information and Assistance Unit can help.
-If their claim is denied, an employee can file a case with the DWC for a judge to decide it.
-Disagreements about medical treatment must go through an independent medical review.
+If their claim is denied, an employee can file a case with the DWC for a judge to decide.
+Disagreements about medical treatment must go through independent medical reviews.

 Unemployment Insurance